vdukhovni/danecheck/README.md

 ## Features

-- Test the local resover configuration by verifying the validity of the root zone DNSKEY and SOA RRSets.
+- Test the local resolver configuration by verifying the validity of the root zone DNSKEY and SOA RRSets.

 - Test whether DNSSEC is enabled for a given TLD.